-The engine can be started with the key in this position by pressing the engine START button (see page 131).
+The engine can be started with the key in this position by pressing the engine START button (see page 137).

-The engine will not start if the Immobilizer System does not recognize the key's coding (see page 59).
+The engine will not start if the Immobilizer System does not recognize the key's coding (see page 57).

-You will hear a reminder beeper if you leave the key in the ignition switch in the LOCK (0) or ACCESSORY (I) position and open the driver's door.
+You will hear a reminder beeper if you leave the key LOCK (0) or ACCESSORY (I) position and open the driver's door.
 Remove the key to turn off the beeper.